 The gifts that keep giving

 Some loathe the holiday, which I can appreciate.
 I always secretly wished the flowers filling my sorority entryway on Valentines’s Day in college were for me.
-I dreamed of a secret admirer out there somewhere who was finally going to tell me that he could not keep it a secret any longer that he was in love with me.
+I dreamed of a secret admirer out there somewhere who was finally going to tell me that he could not keep it a secret any longer.
 But of course, as I read each card, none were for me.
-It can be frustrating when secret admirers won’t make themselves known when they have an opportunity on a day like Valentine’s Day!
+It can be frustrating when secret admirers won’t make themselves known on a day like Valentine’s Day!
 But one thing I have learned during my 21 plus years of marriage is that flowers do wilt and chocolates… well, don’t last long either.

 The last post was related to having healthy relationships when the relationship may be difficult or challenging.
 This writing is more about the relationships we hope to thrive, and the things that can make them healthier.
 The Valentines and chocolates are great, but we need to be reminded of everyday gifts we can give the people in our life that really set the relationship apart to a world that longs to experience love and connection.
 And Valentine’s Day is here– the holiday of relationships.
 So here are some “better than chocolate” Valentines to give to the special someones in our life (be that beaux, friend, spouse or family).